When Debbie Friedman died four years ago, the whole Jewish world stood up and paid attention.

 Growing up, I had 15 first cousins.
 (Thirteen were on Mom’s side, two on Dad’s.)
 My sister Debby and I were the drop-dead youngest of Bubby & Zaydie’s 15 grandchildren, and the middle two of Grandma-Grandma’s four.

-On Mom’s side, my favorites are Barbara and Chuck.
+On Mom’s side, my favorites are Barbara (Debbie’s sister) and Chuck.
 Barbara became my favorite cousin when I was seven.
-When I was 18, a road trip with Chuck and his wife sealed his place in my Cousin Hall of Fame.
+When I was 18, a road trip with Chuck and his wife (also a cousin Barbara, but not Debbie’s sister) sealed his place in my Cousin Hall of Fame.

 Barbara is Debbie’s oldest sister.
 She still refers to us as “the baby cousins.”
 She is fabulous, funny beyond funny, and has been married to Werner for almost 50 years.
 Debby and I were six and seven the summer they came to town after their wedding.
 They took us to the zoo, and the four of us spent the most glorious afternoon chasing chickens, petting goats and getting to know each other.